HNLMS Isaac Sweers (F814): Design and construction

 As built, Isaac Sweers was fitted with a Signaal LW-03 long range air search radar on the ship's mainmast, with a DA02 medium range air/surface surveillance radar carried on the ship's foremast.
-M44 and M45 fire control radars were provided for the Seacat missiles and ships guns respectively.
+M44 and M45 fire control radars were provided for the Seacat missiles and the ship's guns respectively.
 The ship had a sonar suite of Type 170B attack sonar and Type 162 bottom search sonar.
 The ship had a crew of 251.

 Modifications

 All six Van Speijks were modernised in the 1970s, using many of the systems used by the new Kortenaer-class frigates.
 The 4.5-inch gun was replaced by a single OTO Melara 76 mm and launchers for up to eight Harpoon anti-ship missiles fitted (although only two were normally carried).
 The hangar and flight deck were enlarged, allowing a Westland Lynx helicopter to be carried, while the Limbo mortar was removed, with a pair of triple Mk 32 torpedo launchers providing close-in anti-submarine armament.
 A Signaal DA03 radar replaced the DA02 radar and an American EDO Corporation CWE-610 sonar replaced the original British sonar.
 Isaac Sweers was modernised at the Den Helder naval dockyard between 1 July 1980 and 28 October 1983.
 Isaac Sweers and Evertsen also received AN/SQR-18A towed array sonar system.
 The system was removed when the ships was sold to Indonesia.